fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 - Producer send one message to the topic with attributes (metadata)
 - Up to 10 million subscribers per topic
 - 100k topics
+- Add Filter Policy to avoid some messages
 - Fan Out
   - Push to one SNS, receive in many SQS
 - [FAQ](https://aws.amazon.com/sns/faqs/)